 Skip to Content

-Discover how the media shape our society, our culture, our economy and our selves.
-The Bachelor of Communication (Media Studies) will give you the skills to translate your knowledge into a professional career in media work in a wide range of industries.
+Discover how the media shape our society, our culture, our economy and ourselves.
+The Bachelor of Communication (Media Studies) will give you the skills to translate your knowledge into a professional career in communications and media across a wide range of industries.

 Media studies is an exciting discipline that will prepare you for future challenges in an information-rich society.
 Media studies analyses the production, consumption and content of a range of media including film, social media, television, popular music and smartphones.
 You will explore the formal characteristics of these media and their social, cultural, political and economic implications.